mmarko88/mmarko88.github.io/content/post/docker/basics/index.md

 image::image-2022-03-23-18-57-37-685.png[copy on write]

 Layers can be shared between multiple containers (shared libraries).
 This means that we can scale up very easily.
+# What is docker container?
+* I can get a shell on it through SSH or otherwise
+* Build, ship, and run software in any location that has Docker.
+Each process is living in its own little world.

+image::image-2022-03-23-11-18-37-322.png[arhitecture]

+image::image-2022-03-23-19-19-19-677.png[containersvsvm]
+image::image-2022-03-23-19-20-23-342.png[whenweHaveVM]

+### What are Docker Container, Image and Layer?

+### What are layers?
 Docker can be useful tool for us to deploy and develop applications.
 It allows us to create consistent environments in terms of software packages and dependencies and version controls of software.
 It allows all developers to work from the same versions and the same software, share environments.
 We can build our deployment environment.
 Simple as moving image to server and running container to a server.

 ### What are images?